 New Hanover and the Witu Islands

-While New Hanover circular itineraries start and end in Kavieng, one-way trips lasting around 12-days travel from New Hanover to the Witu Islands, crossing the Bismarck Sea.
+While New Hanover circular itineraries start and end in Kavieng, these one-way trips lasting around 12-days travel from New Hanover to the Witu Islands, crossing the Bismarck Sea.
 Again, these trips are usually offered during the shoulder months of April and May or September and October.
 Like the normal New Hanover itinerary, this route embarks in Kavieng and spends several days exploring the nearby wrecks and current-swept channels.

 But, rather than returning to Kavieng, the boat will then navigate south towards Kimbe Bay, stopping at the Witu Islands en route.
 Here, guests will get to explore the stunning seamounts and black volcanic sand bays before venturing on to Kimbe Bay for the last dives of the trip.
 Once in the bay, the boat will visit a selection of the best sites before disembarking at Walindi Plantation Resort.